verammaz/LynchCohortPipelines/fastq_to_bam.md

 4. [GATK ApplyBQSR](https://gatk.broadinstitute.org/hc/en-us/articles/360037055712-ApplyBQSR)

 ## Running on Minerva (HPC cluster):
-*Note:* required modules (bwa, samtools, java, picard, gatk) are already available on Minerva.
-This script loads them in, so no need to load any software modules before running:)

 All NGS aligners need the reference sequences to be indexed.
 On the very first use of the pipeline with a reference genome, run